 - Inspires pupils to become lifelong learners.

 Teaching & Learning at Sherburn Hungate...

-Our curriculum is organised into broadly based, child centred topics that engage interest, promote enquiry skills and develop pupils’ abilities to become independent learners.
+Our curriculum is organised into broadly based, child centred topics that engage interest, promote enquiry skills and knowledge while developing pupils’ abilities to become independent learners.
+These are known as 'Learning Journeys'.
 A range of methods are used by staff to promote learning and enrichment through visits and visitors which are central to each topic.
 Pupils are involved in the planning of topics at the appropriate level and assessment for learning is central to the approach of staff in all classrooms as this approach fully involves pupils in each stage of the learning process.

 The core subjects of English (reading, writing, speaking and listening) and Maths are taught daily and skills in each of these areas are developed in each topic through cross-curricular provision.

 As a one form primary school, children are taught in year groups throughout their time at Sherburn Hungate.
 Working this way enables our pupils to learn from one another, developing peer-mentoring and assessment for learning skills.
 Our staff are highly skilled in meeting the individual needs of all learners through providing learning opportunities that are clearly differentiated.

 Nursery Class - Mrs Weights - Children aged 3 & 4